Speech Pathology provides specialist assessment and management of babies, children and adults with communication and swallowing problems.

 Community Based Rehabilitation

-The Speech Pathology Department at Sunshine Hospital operates an outpatient Dysphagia Clinic for people with swallowing disorders (dysphagia).
-Clients are seen for clinical swallowing assessments and have access to instrumental assessments as indicated (including Videofluoroscopy and FEES (Fiberoptic-Endoscopic Evaluation of Swallowing).
+The Speech Pathology Department operates an outpatient Dysphagia Clinic at Footscray Hospital for people with swallowing disorders (dysphagia).
+Through this clinic, clients have access to instrumental assessments (Videofluoroscopy) to investigate and/or guide management of their swallowing difficulty.